-You can choose different kinds of tracks for different kinds of media.
+In Premiere Pro CS6, you can choose different kinds of tracks for different kinds of media.
 For example, you could choose for mono clips to be edited only onto mono tracks.
-You can choose for multichannel mono audio be directed to an Adaptive track by default.
+You can choose for multichannel mono audio be directed to an adaptive track by default.